Ajay Devgn: Prolonged success (2010–present)

-In 2021, he starred alongside Sanjay Dutt, Sharad Kelkar, Nora Fatehi and Sonakshi Sinha in the historical film, Bhuj: The Pride of India and had a cameo in Sooryavanshi, reprising as DCP Bajirao Singham.
+In 2021, he starred alongside Sanjay Dutt, Sharad Kelkar, Nora Fatehi and Sonakshi Sinha in a historical film based on the Indo-Pakistani war of 1971, Bhuj: The Pride of India, it was a critical failure.
+He had a cameo in Rohit Shetty's Sooryavanshi, reprising his role as DCP Bajirao Singham from the Singham film series, now expanded into Rohit Shetty's Cop Universe.

 In 2022, Devgn made his OTT debut with the web series, Rudra: The Edge of Darkness, on Disney+ Hotstar.
 The same year, he released his third directorial, Runway 34.
-It received positive reviews from both the critics and audience.
-He was also seen in extended cameo appearances in Sanjay Leela Bhansali's Gangubai Kathiawadi and S. S. Rajamouli's RRR, for which he got great admiration.
+It received positive reviews from both the critics and audience, but failed on the box office.
+He was also seen in extended cameo appearances in Sanjay Leela Bhansali's Gangubai Kathiawadi and S. S. Rajamouli's RRR, for which he received high praise.
 Later that year, Devgn was seen as Chitragupt in Indra Kumar's Thank God, which also starred Sidharth Malhotra, which turned out to be a commercial failure.
 Later he starred in the sequel to Drishyam, Drishyam 2, directed by Abhishek Pathak.
-It became a huge critical and commercial success, along with becoming his second highest-grossing film of his career, after Tanhaji.
+It became a major critical and commercial success, along with becoming his second highest-grossing film of his career, after Tanhaji.
+The following year, Devgn starred and directed the Hindi remake of the Tamil film Kaithi (2019), Bholaa, his third directorial.
+The film was a critical and commercial disappointment.

-In 2023, Ajay is set to star in the remake of Kaithi, titled Bholaa, which is his 4th directorial venture.
-Other projects for him in 2023 includes the sports-drama Maidaan and Neeraj Pandey's Auron Mein Kahan Dum Tha, which is currently filiming.

-With Singham Again, the much awaited sequel to the smash-hit Singham Returns and Anees Bazmee's Naam Ajay Devgn has already a packed schedule for 2024.

-Filmography
+In 2024, Devgn had four major releases.
+The first was the horror film Shaitaan, which received a favorable response from critics and emerged a huge hit at the box office.
+He then appeared in Amit Ravindernath Sharma's third directorial venture Maidaan, which saw him portraying Indian football coach Syed Abdul Rahim.
+Although the biopic and Devgn's performance received highly positive reviews, the film was a financial failure.
+His next release, Neeraj Pandey's Auron Mein Kahan Dum Tha was also a box office flop, this time to mixed to negative reviews.
+Devgn's final release of that year, the fifth installment of Rohit Shetty's Cop Universe, the actioner Singham Again took an initial of ₹437 million and collected ₹3.89 billion worldwide.
+Despite underperforming at the box office, it emerging as his highest-grossing movie as well as the sixth highest-grossing Indian film of 2024.

+In 2025, Devgn did a guest appearance in his nephew Aaman Devgn's debut film Azaad, directed by Abhishek Kapoor.
+His first major release of the year, Raid 2, a sequel to his 2018 release Raid, emerged as a box-office hit, ranking as one of the highest-grossing Hindi films of the year.
+He next appeared in Son of Sardaar 2, a spiritual sequel to 2012 film Son of Sardaar.
+Released on 25 August, it opened to poor critical reception and bombed at the box office.
+His next release was De De Pyaar De 2, a direct sequel to his 2019 film.